Skip to main content

 Under this scope, evaluating natural compounds' emerging pathogenesis or cytotoxic effects should also be a concern.
 Therefore, exploring the potent biocontrol agents and their combined impact against plant biotic stress is essential.
 Furthermore, generating knowledge on this eco-smart tool and identifying the feasible management strategies for crop protection in organic and sustainable agriculture is of utmost precedence.

-In this collection, entitled "Biocontrol strategies: An Eco-smart tool for integrated pest and diseases management," we encourage researchers to send their research papers or reviews dealing with these areas.
+This collection, entitled "Biocontrol strategies: An Eco-smart tool for integrated pest and diseases management," we comprises research papers or reviews dealing with these areas.

-The collection broadly covers and welcomes submissions in the following areas of research:
+The collection broadly covers the following areas of research:

 • An overview of biocontrol: prospects and challenges.